Welcome to the new KidsHealth website! See what is new.

 • Coping With A Natural Disaster

-Following a traumatic event like a natural disaster, it is normal for tamariki (children), rangatahi (young people) and adults to have strong feelings, reactions, and changes in behaviour.
+A natural disaster can be upsetting for tamariki (children) and rangatahi (young people).
+It's normal to have strong feelings, reactions and changes in their behaviour.
 Tamariki learn from their parents’ responses, as well as what they see and hear in the media.

 • Gabapentin For Pain Relief